AllanOricil/esp32-mfa-authenticator/README.md

 > **WARNING** if your host can't receive messages from other devices on the same network, it could be a firewall problem.
 Configure the firewall in the host to enable it to receive requests from other devices on your local network.

 After all services have initialized, open node-red at `localhost:1880`, and import `./node-red/insert-secret.json` flow.
 Use this [tutorial](https://nodered.org/docs/user-guide/editor/workspace/import-export) to guide you to import flows into node-red.

+> **WARNING** remember to put the SD card again in the board, if you want the secret to be stored.
+If you don't do it, after a reset the TOTP code for that secret won't appear because the secret wasn't written to disk.

 ## Roadmap